Toms River, New Jersey: Public transportation

 The major bus station in Toms River is located downtown, off exit 81 of the Garden State Parkway.
-The township is served by NJ Transit bus routes 67 (to Newark and Journal Square), 137 (to the Port Authority Bus Terminal in Midtown Manhattan), 319 (Port Authority Bus Terminal in New York City and the Atlantic City Bus Terminal), and 559 (to the Atlantic City Bus Terminal).
+The township is served by NJ Transit bus routes 67 (to Newark), 137 (to the Port Authority Bus Terminal in Midtown Manhattan), 319 (Port Authority Bus Terminal in New York City and the Atlantic City Bus Terminal), and 559 (to the Atlantic City Bus Terminal).
 Bus service to the Financial District in Lower Manhattan is also made available via the Academy Bus Lines.
 Toms River Park & Ride is located in the township off of the Garden State Parkway at exit 81.
 It is an express route to New York City during peak rush-hour.

 Ocean Ride local service is provided on the OC1 Whiting, OC1A Whiting Express, OC2 Manchester, OC3 Brick – Lakewood – Toms River, OC3A Brick – Point Pleasant and the OC10 Toms River Connection routes.

 The Central Railroad of New Jersey and Pennsylvania Railroad ended service to the township in the late 1940s.
 The nearest rail station is the terminus of the North Jersey Coast Line in Bay Head.
 Service is currently being evaluated to nearby Lakehurst on the proposed Monmouth Ocean Middlesex Line.

 The Robert J. Miller Air Park, a public-use airport, is located in Berkeley Township, 5 mi southwest of the central business district.